 You should be prepared to replace the chain mechanism after 200 000 km since after this mileage point the tensioner and the chain itself can be worn out in all of the petrol engines.
 The 4 cylinder petrol engines made to 2012 can have worn chain earlier but I already mentioned that.

-This A4 can be equipped with the 6 speed manual gearbox or there are 3 types of automatic transmissions.
+This A4 can be equipped with the 6 speed manual gearbox or there are 4 types of automatic transmissions.

 -The 6 speed manual is reliable, however check the clutch properly before buying – It should operate smoothly without any kind of strange noises, vibrations or shuddering since there are numerous cases of worn Dual mass flywheel even at around 100 000 or 150 000 km which can, except the already mentioned symptoms, also cause vibration at idle or metallic clattering sounds from the gearbox area.
-To extend the lifetime of the dual mass flywheel you should always release the clutch calmly rather than releasing it suddenly and never let the engine to operate at low RPM – so make sure that while driving the RPM stays above 1 400 RPM.
+To extend the lifetime of the dual mass flywheel you should always: release the clutch calmly rather than releasing it suddenly, and never let the engine to operate at low RPM – so make sure that while driving the RPM stays above 1 400 RPM!

 “2.0 TDI new clutch + DMF – approx. 2 500€ at the dealer, new DMF only – 1000 €”

 If you are buying a car with the dual clutch S–tronic gearbox then pay attention if the car has a tow hook or not, since the lifetime of the clutches in this particular gearbox can be much shorter if the car was used for towing.
 On abused cars the issues can occur sometimes even before 100 000 km.
-To extend the lifetime of this gearbox you should change the oil in it regularly after 40 000 km and avoid hard accelerations from stand still – this way it should withstand 200 000 km without issues.
+To extend the lifetime of this gearbox you should change the oil in it regularly after 40 000 km and avoid hard accelerations from stand still – this way it should withstand 200 000 km or more without issues.

-All of the automatic transmissions have to change gears without shuddering, strange sounds, fluctuating RPM, + they have to be smooth and especially the Multitronic has to be perfectly smooth all the time.
+All of the automatic transmissions have to change gears without shuddering, strange sounds, fluctuating RPM + they have to be smooth and especially the Multitronic has to be perfectly smooth all the time.

-Cars made to 2011 are equipped with the conventional hydraulic power steering which is usually ok, but on early cars made to 2010 it’s good to check for shuddering at low speed parking / turning the steering wheel, since they can have issues with this + occasionally check also the power steering fluid level.
+-cars made to 2011 are equipped with the conventional hydraulic power steering which is usually ok, but on early cars made to 2010 it’s good to check for shuddering at low speed parking / turning the steering wheel, since they can have issues with this + occasionally check also the power steering fluid level.

-- keep at least 2 000 € for the possible repairs, and if you are buying a car which have around 200 000 km or an early 4 cylinder petrol model. then you should keep at least twice as much money.
+- keep at least 2 000 € for the possible repairs (But if you are buying a car which have around 200 000 km or an early 4 cylinder petrol model, then you should keep at least twice that much money)